 Teresa Reyes, Associate Professor, Department of Pharmacology & Systems Physiology, UC

-Sakthivel Sadayappan, Professor, Division of Cariology, Department of Internal Medicine, UC
+Sakthivel Sadayappan, Professor, Division of Cariology, Dept. Internal Medicine, UC

 Dr. Sadayappan studies the causes of muscle-specific diseases and seeks to identify therapeutic targets that will lead to the development of cures.
 He focuses on the regulators of sarcomere structure and specific goals include identifying cardiac-specific biomarkers, restoring sarcomere structure and function, and identifying compounds to improve sarcomere function after injury.